What does my Neighbourhood Manager do?

 Some of the things they are responsible for include:

-- Undertaking Estate Walkabouts across the Vale per year, ensuring that our neighbourhoods are clean, green and safe.
+Undertaking estate walkabouts, a visual check of the neighbourrhood to ensure it is well-kept.
 Regular attendees include local residents, county councillors, Thames valley police and our caretaking team.

-- Assessing and making decision on requests for permission from residents who wish to make improvements or alterations to their homes.
+Assessing and approving (or not!) requests to make improvements or alterations to homes.

-- Undertaking investigations into Anti Social Behaviour (ASB) - this includes low level complaints such as general household noise and nuisance to more serious complaints such as domestic violence, hate crime or drug misuse.
+Investigating reports of Anti Social Behaviour (ASB) - low level complaints such as general household noise, to more serious complaints such as domestic violence, hate crime or drug misuse.
 We have a range of tools introduced by the Crime & Policing Act that support us in tackling Anti Social Behaviour.